aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 this a lot: one type is named in a certain way, and then another type in a different kind of way.
 And when I use the first type, I expect something from the future types, but then I get surprised that it is not the case.
 And I stop to think twice over it.
-It adds unnecessary friction to my programming flow.
+It adds unnecessary friction.

 What I propose is a design for basic type names that is intuitive and doesn't make you stop twice or even thrice about it.
 The usual mathy type names might